-The coaches and I have been using the CTS Field Test for more than a decade, and since it’s been published in books and magazines, tens of thousands of athletes have used it to establish their training ranges and measure their progress.
-Because it’s so widely used, we get plenty of inquiries about how to “do it right”, I’m going to give you some tips to ace your next field test.
+The coaches and I have been using the CTS Field Test for 15 years, and because it’s been published in books and magazines tens of thousands of athletes have used it to establish their training ranges and measure their progress.
+Because it’s so widely used, we get plenty of inquiries about how to “do it right”, so I’m going to give you some tips to ace your next field test.

 Now, on to tips for acing your test.